Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 write the key `foo` to `42` to every operation, and we would not notice at all.

-So in the `keydb-rb-cluster` repository, there is a more interesting application that is called `consistency-test.rb`.
+So in the `redis-rb-cluster` repository, there is a more interesting application that is called `consistency-test.rb`.
 It uses a set of counters, by default 1000, and sends `INCR` commands in order to increment the counters.

 However instead of just writing, the application does two additional things: